LogtalkDotOrg/logtalk3/tools/diagrams/NOTES.md

 When using Windows, there are known issues with some Prolog compilers due to the internal representation of paths.
-If you encounter problems with a specific back-end Prolog compiler, try to use another supported back-end Prolog compiler when generating diagrams.
+If you encounter problems with a specific backend Prolog compiler, try to use another supported backend Prolog compiler when generating diagrams.

 For printing large diagrams, you will need to either use a tool to slice